One of the top questions patients have before their mastopexy is, “How obvious will my breast lift scars be?”

 Most breast lift scars will fade and flatten on their own, but silicone sheets and other scar gels can help speed up the process.

-4. Speak to your surgeon about massage.
+4. Speak to your surgeon about massage

-Scar tissue buildup can lead to thick scars.
+Scar buildup can lead to thick scars.
 Fortunately, you can use a massage for breast lift technique that lightly breaks down this scar tissue to make the area softer and more flexible.

 Just remember that you must check with your surgeon first, and your scars must be completely healed (closed) before you can begin massage.

-5. Consider professional scar removal treatments if necessary.
+5. Consider professional scar removal treatments if necessary

 Finally, if you do notice that your scars are not flattening or fading as well as they should be, don’t hesitate to reach out to your surgeon.
 Some individuals are prone to developing keloid scars or hypertrophic scars.

-These are challenging to treat, but you can still minimize scarring in this case with an additional surgical procedure, use of a laser, or similar treatment.
+These are challenging to treat, but you can still minimize scarring in this case with an additional surgical procedure, the use of a laser, or similar treatment.

 What do breast lift scars after one year look like?